 1) Explaining a complex tunnel procedure

-response in tunnels requires elaborate and specific procedures, which can be tricky to explain properly.
-By creating an instruction video in XVR, SDIS 69 managed to make the procedures much clearer for fire fighters who are rarely confronted with
+Incident response in tunnels requires elaborate and specific procedures, which can be tricky to explain properly.
+By creating an instruction video in XVR, SDIS 69 managed to make the procedures much clearer for fire fighters who are rarely confronted with a tunnel incident.

 2) Illustrations for an instruction card about flammable liquids procedures